relution-io/relution-sdk-sample-auth/README.md

 ionicBootstrap(MyApp);

 ```
-and if the init is successfully you console print out 'Relution is ready'.
+and if the init is successfully the Browser console print out 'Relution is ready'.

 Step 3 is available
 ```bash